cjlee112/reusabletext/design.rst

     every block a ReST section.
 Since the metadata structure is mostly flat, deep nesting is unlikely, so indentation will not be unduly irksome.
+  * metadata tags that "attach" to the enclosing section should generally be *verbs* (predicates) such as :defines:, :depends:.
+    This convention indicates that the "subject" of the predicate precedes it, i.e. is the enclosing scope.
+  * metadata tags that "attach" to their enclosed content should generally be *nouns* such as :question:, :informal-definition: etc.  This rule clearly distinguishes whether a given tag expects enclosed content or not.
 * make concepts and connections explicit by inserting metadata, as I worked out in my original annotation proposal last fall.
   More features such as :this: can be added as needed.